 Blockfolio—a virtual coin app based on tweaked Bitcoin code—recently raised $11.5 Million in a bid of fundraising led by Pantera Capital.
 Pantera Capital is one of the most initial prolific cryptocurrency-directed hedge funds.
 Blockfolio was founded in 2014, in order to keep cryptocurrency investors informed with more than 6,000 cryptocurrencies as well as the incorporation of more than 240 online exchanges.
 It also keeps tabs on investor’s holdings, to review the market information and price.
+At the moment, everyone is interested to stay updated about the things happening in the crypto and bitcoin world, may it be about Bitcoin SV or any other.
+All you need to do is follow a reliable news source and stay upbeat in your trading venture.

 Other investors in the agreement included cryptocurrency exchanges such as Huobi, Bitmex and venture capital firms such as DCM Ventures, Danhua Capital, Mayfield, Abstract Ventures, and Pathfinder.
 Ed Moncada—Cofounder and CEO of Blockfolio’s—stated that if Blockfolio would have been only a price-tracking application, it would not have been able to raise that kind of funds.
 Moncada bragged about a new feature called as “signal” that enables the team after cryptocurrencies show updates via a one-way channel through optional push notifications.
 Signal was released a few months back.
 The optional push notification is a different system than the countless-scrolling feeds.
 Moncada anticipates an opportunity for Blockfolio to grow beyond a business data provider into the position of mediator for project participants.
 Presently, Blockfolio has 90 cryptocurrency teams utilizing the app to issue single-directional updates and more than 300-plus teams are on the waitlist.
 The companies using Blockfolio app includes Civic (blockchain identity startup), Augur (the prediction market), 0x (decentralized exchange project), and Zcash (privacy coin).